OSGP/Documentation/chapter1/section4.md

 ### 1.4.1 Time Behavior

 Time behavior is mainly significant in the Flexovl project when a lot of devices have to be addressed in a short period of time over a wireless network.
-Both latency and limited bandwidth have to be taken in consideration while demanding the coordinated on and off switching of the lighting (no Christmas tree effect).
+Both latency and limited bandwidth have to be taken in consideration while demanding the coordinated on and off switching of the lighting (We do not want the Christmas tree effect after all).

 - Time synchronization: devices periodically register with the platform and receive a time.
 - Protocol: because of the limited bandwidth an efficient protocol "protobuf" was selected.